OpenLHS/Distrib_analysis/Vertically_distributed_analysis/README.md

 ## Repository structure

 1. Methods
-The material pertaining to each method is located in its related folder, including generic code, requirements and examples  .
+The material pertaining to each method is located in its related folder, including generic code, requirements and examples.
 Each method folder is self-contained.

 ## License